Uber and Citymapper show how technology is blurring the line between public and private transport

 Many cities could benefit from greater efficiencies in their public transport infrastructure, and data can clearly play a large role in this.
 However, debates will continue over how much leeway private companies such as Uber should be given in terms of their control over public transport.
 When profits are the ultimate goal, should Uber be given a seat at the public transport table?

-Despite encountering regulatory troubles in many cities around the world, Uber isn’t going away anytime soon, and it — along with its competitors — have shown how data can be leveraged to match supply with demand.
+Despite encountering regulatory troubles in many cities around the world, Uber isn’t going away anytime soon, and it — along with its competitors — has shown how data can be leveraged to match supply with demand.
 Increasingly, urban mobility companies such as Uber, Lyft, and Citymapper can be used to augment, rather than replace, existing public transport.

 A few months back, Uber, Citymapper, and a bunch of other transport-focused companies joined public transport advocacy network UITP, a nonprofit global advocacy network that brings together stakeholders from across transport to improve urban mobility.
 “Alone, these new players do not have the capacity or capability to meet every journey need or solve congestion issues,” said IAPT secretary general Alain Flausch, at the time.
 “They therefore need to operate to complement existing high-quality public transport.”